infinum/wordpress-handbook/Development environment/Laravel Valet setup.md

 Taking the above URLs as an example we can start installing the multisite.
 First, create a main domain for the site by navigating to the directory and running: `valet link dev.multisite-sub`.

-After that add additional domains with: `valet link site-1.dev.multisite-sub`.
+After that, add additional domains with: `valet link site-1.dev.multisite-sub`.

 To install multisite run: `wp core multisite-install --prompt` and fill all the necessary data.